copyleftdev/TUNDR/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is part of the CopyleftDev ecosystem and is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## 📚 Resources